-Timber freeboards for ships having reduced Type B freeboards assigned (Regulations 45(2) and 45(3))
+TL-I Timber freeboards for ships having reduced LL 33 Type B freeboards assigned (Regulations 45(2) and 45(3))

 It is understood that some Administrations accept that timber freeboards may be assigned to ships with reduced Type B freeboards, provided the timber freeboards are calculated on the basis of the ordinary Type B freeboard.
-It is recommended that Regulation 45(2) and (3) is interpreted or, if necessary, amended such that the Timber Winter

-It is recommended that Regulation 45(2) and (3) is interpreted or, if necessary, amended such that the Timber Winter mark and/or the Timber Winter North Atlantic mark are placed at the same level as the reduced Type B Winter mark when the computed Timber Winter mark and/or the computed Timber Winter North Atlantic mark and/or the computed Timber Winter mark fall below the reduced Type B Winter mark.
+It is recommended that Regulation 45(2) and (3) is interpreted or, if necessary, amended such that the Timber Winter mark and/or the Timber Winter North Atlantic mark are placed at the same level as the reduced Type B Winter mark when the computed Timber Winter mark and/or the computed Timber Winter North Atlantic mark fall below the reduced Type B Winter mark.

-Footnote: This UI is applicable to Regulations 45(2) and 45(3) of the 1988 Protocol.
+Footnote: This interpretation is applicable to Regulations 45(2) and 45(3) of the 1988 Protocol.